-The Asian hornet is native to South-East Asia and was probably introduced by accident through imported goods from China.
-Since its first recording in France in 2005, it has spread rapidly into Germany, Italy, Portugal, and Spain.
 The Asian hornet is a highly effective predator of honey bees, wasps and other important pollinators, such as hoverflies.
 The huge size of its colonies (consisting of up to 10,000 individuals per season) means that they can rapidly decimate entire beehives.
 Observations in France noted losses of 14,000 honey bees per hive per month.
 Due to its aggressive nature and feeding habits, it could have a serious impact on native insect biodiversity and on pollination services in general.
-Its habitat is likely to be close to bees hives, in trees or manmade structures.
+Its habitat is likely to be close to bees hives, in trees or man-made structures.

 Given that queen hornets are highly mobile and very adaptable, there is a strong risk that the species will be able to spread rapidly across the landscape, causing significant economic and ecological damage.
 EU-level action seeks to prevent this spread by inter alia rapidly destroying its nests.
 In addition, where the species has become widely spread, appropriate management measures have to be taken.

 Appearance and biology information taken from the Bee Base website;

 The Asian hornet is smaller than our native hornet, with adult workers measuring from 25mm in length and queens measuring 30mm.
 It's abdomen is mostly black except for it's fourth abdominal segment which is a yellow band located towards the rear.
 It has characteristically yellow legs which accounts for why it is often called the yellow legged hornet and it's face is orange with two brownish red compound eyes (image 1).